 I was also responsible for developing a C# .NET application that displayed the difference between data found in an SQL database and an XML file.
 The application would generate an SQL script based on the user's input.

 I started as a summer intern and was kept on part-time during the school semester (where I was later promoted to a developer position and then graduated).
 My main responsibilites included software and hardware debugging, data migration, quality assurance and database management tasks.
 I was able to gain some experience in web development using CSS, HTML and jQuery.

 I abandoned my job as a truck driver to pursue my programming hobby as a career.
 I enjoy most things technology related and spend most of my time learning about them.
-If I'm not working or learning I have plenty to keep me busy.
+I've got way too many hobbies.
 I've been playing guitar since I was 14, I read (mostly) non-fiction and enjoy studying science.
+I play hockey, cycle and do a good amount of programming outside of work.
 I'm also an aspring home brewer.
 So please, bring beer next time you stop by :)

 For now, please take a look at my Github page.